Program: PhD Theatre History

 BA University of Isfahan, MA Islamic Azad University

-For the past ten years, Atefeh has been working as a freelance translator; some of her publications include English translations of three plays, The Hidden Shadow, So, What Do You Want?, and The Ant and the Grasshopper written by the Iranian playwright, Simin Amirian (published by Mah Par Publications in 2015 and 2019, Iran) as well as Persian translation of critical views on Amir Reza Koohestani’s Timeloss, Romeo Castellucci’s Tragedia Endogonidia, and Chekhov’s The Cherry Orchard.
+Among Atefeh’s published works are “How We Gather Now: A Finding Aid” in Canadian Theatre Review, English translations of three plays—The Hidden Shadow, So, What Do You Want?, and The Ant and the Grasshopper written by the Iranian playwright Simin Amirian (published by Mah Par Publications in 2015 and 2019, Iran)—as well as Persian translations of critical views on Amir Reza Koohestani’s Timeloss, Romeo Castellucci’s Tragedia Endogonidia, and Chekhov’s The Cherry Orchard.

 Supervisor: Dr. Allana Lindgren